manngo/micro-web-server/README.md

 This is an implementation of a Micro Web Server, based on a sample found in [https://docs.python.org/3/library/http.server.html](https://docs.python.org/3/library/http.server.html).

-This is not intended to be a substitute for more serious web server packages such as XAMPP or MAMP.
-However, it is useful if all you want to do is to develop
+This is not intended to be a substitute for more serious web server packages such as [XAMPP](https://www.apachefriends.org/index.html) or [MAMP](https://www.mamp.info/en/mac/).
+However, it is useful if all you want to do is to develop in HTML, CSS or JavaScript.

 See [https://internotes.net/simple-web-server](https://internotes.net/simple-web-server) for a discussion on why this is useful.